byu-cs-236-f25/homework-1-sets-ericmercer/README.md

 You'll know you've been successful if the `(base)` part of the prompt will have disappeared.

 ### 3.2 Create a Virtual Environment
 You did this in Project 0, but it's helpful to review the steps because you'll have to do it for each project in the class.
 Make sure you are in your `CS236/` directory.
 What you type next depends on what type of computer you are using and how it is configured.
 Usually, PCs install the latest version of Python so that you can execute it by typing `python`.
-Macs usually ship with an old version of python and the command `python` points to that old version.
-To overcome this, you run python by typing `python3`.
+Macs usually ship with an old version of Python, and the command `python` points to that old version.
+To overcome this, you run Python by typing `python3`.
 Thus,

 If on a PC then you should type
 ```bash